 Today, there are eight research departments, 850 employees and the annual budget amounts to 49 million euros.

 The research focuses have also changed: In the past, the scientists mainly concentrated on natural products in chemistry and molecular biology, protein and cellular biochemical research.

 Nowadays, their main focus is on biochemistry, cell and structural biology, biophysics and molecular medicine.
 New imaging methods as well as bioinformatics play an increasingly important role, too.

 The newly founded institute at the southwest perimeter of Munich did not have to remain alone for a long time, because the building of the Munich university hospital Großhadern began shortly afterwards.
-In the last decades, the Max Planck Institute of Neurobiology, the Innovation and Startup Center Biotechnology (IZB) as well as various faculties of Ludwig-Maximilians-Universität (LMU) Munich have also settled within a short distance.
+In the last decades, the Max Planck Institute of Neurobiology, the Innovation and Startup Center Biotechnology (IZB) as well as various faculties of Ludwig-Maximilians-Universität (LMU) Munich such as Biomedical Center have also settled within a short distance.